 The train carrying “scab” workers stopped just in time, the women received an extra 50 centimes per wagon load, and the militants were offered equal employment rights!
 This was the first successful industrial strike by women in France.

-Today, as trains pass through Cerbère, some goods trains still have to be adjusted each time they pass from country to country.
+Today, the new TGVs use standard European gauge.but as some older goods trains pass through Cerbère, they still have to be adjusted each time they pass from country to country.